owntone/owntone-apt/README.md

 1. Edit VER and COMMIT in `pkginfo`.
 2. Trigger the `create_dpkg.yml` workflow, and select the targets you want to build for.
-When the workflow is complete, check that it has produced a dpkg artifact with the expected .deb files.
+When the workflow is complete, check that it has produced artifacts with the expected .deb files.
 3. Trigger `update_repo_rpi.yml`.
+This will load repository data from the latest release (revision), update with packages from the latest `create_dpkg.yml`, and create a new Github release of the repository with assets for publishing.
-This will update the repository data, which is located in `repo/rpi/out` and `repo/rpi/db`.
-This will also sign the packages using the `RPI_REPO_SECKEY` GitHub secret.
+   The packages will have been signed using the `RPI_REPO_SECKEY` GitHub secret.

 ## Howto add a distribution or architechture

-1. Add new distro/arch to `create_dpkg.yml`.
+1. Add new distro/arch to `create_dpkg.yml`
+2. Add new distro/arch to `update_repo_rpi.yml`
-2. Edit `repo/rpi/conf/distributions` and `repo/rpi/conf/incoming`.
+3. Edit `repo/rpi/conf/distributions` and `repo/rpi/conf/incoming`.
-3. Commit and push changes.
+4. Commit and push changes.

 ## Credit